-If the LA decides not to issue an Education Healthcare Plan Assessment, then the pupil will continue to receive support to meet their additional needs as deemed necessary through the Graduated Response process.
+If the LA decides not to issue an Education Health and Care Plan, then the pupil will continue to receive support to meet their additional needs as deemed necessary through the Graduated Approach process.
 If appeal procedures are invoked, the pupil will continue to receive support likewise.

-EDUCATION HEALTHCARE PLAN:
+EDUCATION HEALTH AND CARE PLAN:

-If the LA decide to issue an Education Healthcare Plan Assessment, then the school's role is as follows:
+If the LA decide to issue an Education Health and Care Plan, then the school's role is as follows;

-- 1. The Headteacher/SENCO will make effective use of any additional resources allocated by the LA to the school to supplement our efforts to meet the pupil's SEN. - 2.
-Strategies to meet the needs of the pupil will be set out in the EHCP, other plans and on the Additional Needs Register.
-A pupil is receiving SEN support at school when the provision is additional to or different from the normal school differentiated curriculum. - 3.
+- 1. The Headteacher/SENCO will make effective use of any additional resources allocated by the LA to the school to supplement our efforts to meet the pupil's SEND. - 2.
+Strategies to meet the needs of the pupil will be set out in the EHCP, other plans and on the Special Needs Register.
+A pupil is receiving SEND support at school when the provision is additional to or different from the normal school differentiated curriculum. - 3.
 Progress will be formally reviewed at least once a year.
-The SENCO will inform all interested/invited parties at least two weeks prior to the annual review. - 4.
-The SENCO will gather all information available to him in order complete the annual review pro-forma (as set out by the LA) prior to the meeting. - 5.
-The annual review forms and any additional strategies or changes will be distributed to the LEA, parents/carers, outside agencies and any other interested parties.

-- 6. In Years 9, 10 and 11, the review process will include provision for careers information and the completion of a transition plan.
-It is usual for the Information, Advice and Guidance colleague to attend these reviews in order for all options regarding continuing education, carers and occupational training to be considered.
+The SENCO will make arrangements and invite all parties at least two weeks prior to the annual review. - 4.
+The SENCO will gather all information available to them in order complete the annual review pro-forma (as set out by the LA) prior to the meeting. - 5.
+The annual review forms and any additional strategies or changes will be distributed to the LA, parents/carers, outside agencies and any other interested parties. - 6.
+In Years 9, 10 and 11, the review process will include provision for careers information and the completion of a transition plan.
+It is usual for the Information, Advice and Guidance colleague to attend these reviews in order for all options regarding continuing education, careers and occupational training to be considered.
 The transition plan will be reviewed each year until the pupil leaves school. - 7.
 The LA will consider the annual review outcomes and findings and decide whether the provision continues to be appropriate or if change or cessation is required. - 8.
-An early annual review may be called: - When it is deemed that the EHC plan is no longer meeting the child or young person's needs, or that the child or young person's education, health or social care needs have changed and are no longer accurately described in the EHC plan; or - If the child or young person has been excluded from school or is considered to be at risk of exclusion, this would also be a good reason to ask for an early review
+An early annual review may be called: - When it is deemed that the EHC plan is no longer meeting the child or young person's needs, or that the child or young person's education, health or social care needs have changed and are no longer accurately described in the EHC plan; or - If the child or young person has been excluded from school or is considered to be at risk of exclusion, it would constitute and appropriate reason for an early review.